franknoirot/franknoirot.co/posts/how-to-get-svelte-build-time-data-with-preprocessing.md

 I was pleasantly surprised to find you can do that with Svelte!

+## Svelte.preprocess

-Svelte does all its compiling work as a Rollup plugin - or WebPack if you use that variant; Rollup is the default starter project's build system.
-The Svelte plugin within the rollup.config.js file can be passed a configuration object, and one optional configuration is a [preprocess](https://svelte.dev/docs#svelte_preprocess) object, seen here:
+Svelte does all its compiling work as a Rollup plugin - or [WebPack](https://github.com/sveltejs/template-webpack) if you use that variant; Rollup is the [default starter project's](https://github.com/sveltejs/template) build system.
+The Svelte plugin within the `rollup.config.js` file can be passed a configuration object, and one optional configuration is a [preprocess](https://svelte.dev/docs#svelte_preprocess) object, seen here:

 ```jsx
 // rollup.config.js